2014 Asian Games: Bidding process

 The vote was held on 17 April 2007 in Kuwait City, Kuwait during the 26th Olympic Council of Asia (OCA) General Assembly.
 During the final presentation before voting, Incheon made a new offer, raising US$20 million in funds to support countries that had yet to win a medal in the Games.
 It also offered free flight tickets and accommodation to all participants; India, however, made no changes to its offer.
 All 45 members voted, with voting held in secret ballot.
 Later that day, it was announced that Incheon won the rights.
 Though the vote results were not released, it was revealed that Incheon won by 32 to 13.

 It was widely felt that Delhi's lack of enthusiasm to host the event was the primary reason for its loss.
 Then Union Sports Minister of India, Mani Shankar Aiyar, spoke strongly against Delhi hosting the games, arguing that the money allocated by India's government to the sporting event would be better spent on building facilities for the poor.
 The Indian Olympic Association (IOA) president revealed that India's Sports Minister's remarks against hosting the Games was the main reason for New Delhi's loss.
 The IOA delegation added that the evaluation committee was concerned about pollution and traffic in Delhi.
 Delhi's offer of US$2 million to each team for games support against Incheon's offer of US$20 million to all 45 nations participating in the event could also have contributed to the defeat.
 Unlike Delhi, Incheon emphasized the high-tech facilities that would be available to the athletes.

 Development and preparations

 Costs

-The cost of the Games was estimated at approximately US$1.62 billion, with the Korean government and Incheon government covering 19% and 78.9% respectively.
+The cost of the Games was estimated at US$1.62 billion, with the Korean government and Incheon government covering 19% and 78.9% respectively.
 Of the total budget, some US$1.39 billion was used for construction of venues and infrastructure, while approximately US$11 million covered the building and maintenance of training grounds.
 Around US$103 million was allocated for road and transportation projects.

 A report in April 2012, however, suggested the city was under financial pressure from increasing debt.

 The Incheon Asian Games Organising Committee (IAGOC) saved US$34 million after agreeing to reduce from 15,000 to 2,025 athletes to be provided free transportation and accommodation.